 Vassar offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-Vassar does not require an internship for students in some majors only.
-Internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+Vassar does not require an internship for any students.
+Students can still look for internships during the summer, or gain work experience with a part-time job.
+While Vassar does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.

 © 2021 College Confidential / Concentrical LLC, Data provided by IPEDs and Peterson's Databases, © 2020 Peterson's LLC.